-1.7.1 Household Waste Collections
+1.7.1 Residual Collections

 The Council currently use an in-house collection team for refuse and recycling services and have no current plans to market test the service.
-However, to ensure continued 'best value' in the delivery of the service, and to deliver potential economies of scale, a combined recycling and refuse collection service or a shared working exercise with other local authorities, could be considered in the future.
+However, a combined recycling and refuse collection service or joint tendering/shared working exercise, with other local authorities, could be considered in light of potential service changes.